asreview/asreview/docs/source/10minutes_asreview.rst

     python --version

-This call to the CLI returns the version of the Python installation on your computer.
+This returns the version of the Python installation on your computer.
 For example:

 .. code:: bash